 We are all very concerned about the COVID-19 Pandemic and the impact that it is having on our community.
 I would encourage everyone to do their part by practicing social distancing and following the advice of our Province’s Healthcare Officials.
 Following this advice will help slow the rate of COVID-19 infection and protect vulnerable populations, including seniors and people with compromised immune systems.

-The Regular Council meeting scheduled for April 15, 2020 has been cancelled.
-Future meetings will be held at the Elks Hall to enable members of Council and staff to maintain social distancing requirements.
+The Regular Council meetings will be held at the Elks Hall to enable members of Council and staff to maintain social distancing requirements.
 Council meetings are open to the public; however, non-essential delegations are asked to respect social distancing policies.
 If you have an issue you wish to present to the council, consider submitting by mail or e-mail; the council will discuss and respond.
 If it is urgent, you speak to the council, please call the office and arrangements to attend the meeting via conference call can be made.

 Town Council will continue to monitor the situation and provide information and updates as they become available on this page.

 The Museum will remain closed for the 2020 season.

 Currently, museums are able to open.
 Council has decided the museum will remain closed for the 2020 season.

 Town Council very much appreciates your patience and understanding in these difficult times.

 CRESCENT POINT POOL TO REMAIN CLOSED FOR THE 2020 SEASON

 Aside from not knowing when Phase 4 (when swimming pools are permitted to reopen) will start, we realized that running swimming lessons and public swimming safely and effectively would not be possible.
 Lifeguards and swimmers are often put in a position where social distancing isn’t an option, and staff and swimmer safety is a priority at CPP.